 Paul Hayes writes: I seem to remember that occasionally I would hear a reading of a poem that started something like: "I have forgotten you, I never think of you, except....".
 Then it would go on to list all of the times and ways a love had been remembered.
 Any idea what that might have been?
 I'm here in Boston Massachusetts and while in college a long time ago I would pick up the wgn broadcast late at night and frequently would stay up much later than I should to hear MacCormack's readings.

-Joseph C. Kopf of Escondido, California writes: I can recall listening to Franklyn MacCormack in the late 1950s in Toronto, Canada.
+Joseph C. Kopf of Escondido, California writes (in 2006): I can recall listening to Franklyn MacCormack in the late 1950s in Toronto, Canada.
 At that time, late in the evening, if my memory serves me correctly, I listened to a program called The Magic of Music with Franklyn MacCormack.
 But I can find no reference to this program on your website.
 Is my memory playing tricks on me?

-Bob Jones writes: At 78 I am so glad I thought to put in the search box, Franklin Mc McCormack.
+Bob Jones writes: At 78 I am so glad I thought to put in the search box, Franklyn Mc McCormack.
 I was in Sullivan High School, in Rogers Park, Chicago 1943-1948.
 I too listened every night.
 Once on a date with Joan Besserdick we went to see him broadcast after a movie at the Chicago Theater in the loop.
 Seems we went to the Merchandise Mart to see him.
 Oh what the world had then.
 Sweetness & tendernes.
 I remember his wonderful voice saying the " and it has 9,9999 drops of pure goodness"

 James Tevis writes about the All Night Masterbrau Show Case: I was stationed at Great Lakes, Illinois from 1962 to 1966.
-I stood midnight to 4 AM Navy Watches and listened to Franklin Mccormack each time I had a watch.
+I stood midnight to 4 AM Navy Watches and listened to Franklyn Mccormack each time I had a watch.
 Listening to his program with his poetry and music just made the time pass so pleasantly.
 It was really great the way he would play several versions of the same tune or song in a row.
-I remember Franklin mentioning a fellow named "Lenny" who was there at the station to assist him with the turntable and looking up and filing the music albums.
-Franklin was one in millions.
+I remember Franklyn mentioning a fellow named "Lenny" who was there at the station to assist him with the turntable and looking up and filing the music albums.
+Franklyn was one in millions.

 Jean Mahrous writes: I was a faithful listener to "The Torch Hour" while living in Madison, WI in the 1960's.
 Although I had to get up early for work, I tried never to miss a night.
 The Vagabond's House" and "Farewell to Vagabond's House" were my favorites.